 Financial assets at amortised cost are subsequently measured using the effective interest method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.

-The Group's financial assets at amortised cost includes trade and other receivables, fixed deposits with licensed banks, cash and bank balances.
+The Group's financial assets at amortised cost includes trade and other receivables, amount due from subsidiary companies, and cash and bank balances.